CSAILVision/GazeCapture/pytorch/README.md

 ## History
 Any necessary changes to the dataset will be documented here.

-* **January 2019**: Dataset preprocessing code for easier deployment.
-Conversion to pytorch 0.4.1.
+* **January 2019**: A dataset preprocessing code for an easier deployment.
+A conversion to pytorch 0.4.1.
 * **March 2018**: Original code release.

 ## Terms